unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![effective messaging in healthcare](/assets/images/why-messaging-and-limbic-system.png "effective messaging in healthcare")

-If you’d like to know exactly the step-by-step process of how brand storytelling marketing works, check our guide where we demonstrate a practical example of [storytelling in healthcare](https://unnus.com/medical/medical-device-marketing/).
+If you’d like to know exactly the step-by-step process of how brand storytelling marketing works, check our guide where we demonstrate a practical example of [storytelling marketing for a medical device company](https://unnus.com/medical/medical-device-marketing/).

 ## 4) Brand Persona: does your marketing communications have a unique voice?